 Are there any treatments if my baby is diagnosed with congenital CMV in the womb?

-Although not many, there are a couple routes you and your doctor(s) can explore after finding out that your developing baby has congenital CMV following amniocentesis.
+Although not many, there are a couple of routes you and your doctor(s) can explore after finding out that your developing baby has congenital CMV following amniocentesis.

 One option is to ask about using CMV-IGIV.
 This involves an intravenous (IV) influx of anti-CMV immunoglobulins (IG) or antibodies to help the baby and mother fight a primary CMV infection.
 This treatment has not (of yet) been proven highly effective, and is not available everywhere.